-To learn the conditional dependence structures between the outcomes, and between the outcomes and the covariates, Gaussian conditional random field (GCRF) model has been recently considered (Sohn and Kim (2012); Yuan and Zhang (2014); Wytock and Kolter (2013)).
-The GCRF model provides a more suitable and precise description of the desired conditional dependence structure compared to modeling the entire Gaussian graphical model on both X and Y, or modeling only the dependence structure among Y by eliminating the effects of Xusing a multivariate regression model (Cai et al. (2012); Rothman, Levina and Zhu (2010); Yin and Li (2011); Deshpande, Ročková and George (2017)).
-Estimation methods based on an l_1 -penalization for the GCRF model have been proposed, and their theoretical properties for estimation accuracy have been studied by Wytock and Kolter (2013) and Yuan and Zhang (2014).
-A GCRF estimation using an l_1 -penalization for latent X is studied by Frot, Jostins and McVean (2019).
-Although an l_1 -penalty encourages sparsity, while being convex, it has some well-known limitations, such as the bias it induces for large parameter values (Fan and Li (2001); Lam and Fan (2009); Zhang (2010); Zhang and Zhang (2012); Loh and Wainwright (2017)).
-Moreover, the theoretical results for the structure recovery of an l_1 -penalization-based GCRF require restrictive mutual incoherence conditions (Wytock and Kolter (2013)).
-In this paper, we provide an alternative framework for estimating the Gaussian conditional random field model using a Bayesian framework with spike and slab Lasso priors (Ročková (2018); Ročková and George (2018)).
-The maximum a posteriori (MAP) estimator can be viewed as a penalized likelihood estimator with a nonconvex penalty function induced by the spike and slab Lasso prior.
-This has been found to have good regularization properties in the contexts of linear regression (Ročková (2018); Ročková and George (2018)) and Gaussian graphical models (Gan, Narisetty and Liang (2019)).
+To learn the conditional dependence structures between outcomes, and between outcomes and covariates, Gaussian conditional random field (GCRF) model has been recently considered (Sohn and Kim, 2012; Yuan and Zhang, 2014; Wytock and Kolter, 2013).
+The GCRF model provides a more suitable and precise description of the desired conditional dependence structure compared to modeling the entire Gaussian graphical model on both X and Y or modeling only the dependence structure among Y by eliminating the effects of X through a multivariate regression model (Cai et al., 2012; Rothman et al., 2010; Yin and Li, 2011; Deshpande et al., 2017).
+Estimation methods based on l_1 penalization for the GCRF model have been proposed and their theoretical properties for estimation accuracy have been studied by Wytock and Kolter (2013) and Yuan and Zhang (2014).
+GCRF estimation using l_1 penalization for latent X is recently studied by Frot et al. (2019).
+Although l_1 -penalty encourages sparsity while being convex, it has some well-known limitations, such as the bias it induces for large parameter values (Fan and Li, 2001; Lam and Fan, 2009; Zhang, 2010; Zhang and Zhang, 2012; Loh and Wainwright, 2017).
+Moreover, the theoretical results for structure recovery of l_1 penalization based GCRF require restrictive mutual incoherence conditions (Wytock and Kolter, 2013).
+In this paper, we provide an alternative framework for estimation of the Gaussian conditional random field model using a Bayesian framework with spike and slab Lasso priors (Ročková, 2018; Ročková and George, 2018).
+The maximum a posteriori (MAP) estimator can be viewed as a penalized likelihood estimator with a non-convex penalty function induced from the spike and slab Lasso prior, which has been recently studied to have good regularization properties in the contexts of linear regression (Ročková, 2018; Ročková and George, 2018) and Gaussian graphical models (Gan et al., 2019).

-We address novel theoretical and computational challenges posed by the

-GCRF model under the Bayesian setting.
-The likelihood corresponding to the GCRF model need not satisfy the restricted strong convexity property (Loh and Wainwright (2017)).
-Furthermore, the Bayesian penalty function corresponding to the spike and slab Lasso prior need not have a bounded second derivative for all the parameter values.
-These are new challenges related to studying the properties of our MAP estimator.
-For example, without such properties, local optima may not be unique, and general results from existing works (Loh and Wainwright (2017)) on support recovery for nonconvex optimization are not applicable.
-Despite the challenges imposed by both the likelihood and the nonconvexity, we show that all points from the high posterior density (HPD) region, including the MAP estimator, have an optimal convergence rate in the Frobenius norm.
-In addition, we show that there exists at least one local optimum that converges in the l{∞} -norm and achieves support-recovery consistency, without the incoherence condition required by Wytock and Kolter (2013).
-We also show that the optimal convergence rate in the l{∞} -norm holds for all local modes of the fractional posterior, that is, the posterior defined with respect to a fractional likelihood.
-Our theoretical results (presented in Section 3) are stronger than those on the Gaussian conditional random field models with an l_1 -penalty of Yuan and Zhang (2014) and Wytock and Kolter (2013).
-More generally, our results provide novel contributions to the theoretical properties of nonconvex penalization, in the spirit of Fan and Li (2001), Lam and Fan (2009), Negahban et al. (2009), Zhang (2010), Zhang and Zhang (2012), Loh and Wainwright (2015), and Loh and Wainwright (2017).
+We address novel theoretical and computational challenges posed by the GCRF model under the Bayesian setting.
+The likelihood corresponding to GCRF need not satisfy the restricted strong convexity property (Loh and Wainwright, 2017) and the Bayesian penalty function corresponding the spike and slab Lasso prior need not have bounded second derivative at all the parameter values; all these pose new challenges for studying the properties of our MAP estimator.
+For example, without such properties, local optima may not be unique and general results from existing work (Loh and Wainwright, 2017) on support recovery for non-convex optimization are not applicable.
+Despite the challenges imposed by both the likelihood and the non-convexity, we show that all points from the high posterior density (HPD) region including the MAP estimator have an optimal convergence rate in Frobenius norm, and there exists at least one local optimum that converges in l{∞} norm and achieves the support recovery consistency, without the incoherence condition required by Wytock and Kolter (2013).
+We also show that the optimal converge rate in l{∞} norm holds for all local modes of the fractional posterior, i.e., posterior that is defined with respect to a fractional likelihood.
+Our theoretical results (presented in Section 3) are stronger than the ones on the Gaussian conditional random field model with l_1 penalty from Yuan and Zhang (2014) and Wytock and Kolter (2013), and more generally provide novel contributions to the theoretical properties of non-convex penalization in the spirit of Fan and Li (2001); Lam and Fan (2009); Negahban et al. (2009); Zhang (2010); Zhang and Zhang (2012); Loh and Wainwright (2015, 2017).